 Google Home is revolutionizing my morning routine.
 As soon as I wake up, I say, “Hey Google,” and ask “her” what the weather is like in Columbus, Ohio; for the latest news; or just to play some mood-boosting music.

 This voice-activated speaker is impacting my daily life, and there’s a chance it’s impacting yours, too.
 In fact, there’s a 72 percent chance of that, according to a recent report released by Google.
-And while, for a lot of people, allowing this type of device into their home might be scary; for me, it’s just an electronic toy that — with the right privacy settings — can be very convenient.
+And while, for a lot of people, allowing this type of device into their home might be scary, for me, it’s just an electronic toy that can be very convenient with the right privacy settings.
 If you’re on the fence about this product, keep reading.
 I’ll walk you through three simple ways you can secure your data, so the chances of your life becoming the next science-fiction horror movie are very, very small.

 Click to read more about how you can learn “Google Training” with the company’s new online course.